Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Mhmm."

-"And it’s important to have a relaxed and comfortable atmosphere during the shoot…" God, the way she blushed was *adorable.*
+"And it’s important to have a relaxed and comfortable atmosphere during the shoot..."
+God, the way she blushed was *adorable.*

-"So…dense, cheerful, and a god-like body, huh?
+"So... dense, cheerful, and a god-like body, huh?
 I’m sensing a trend."

 "So I have a type, shut up," she grumbled, though she was grinning.